Mohmed-Shaaban/NN_Labs/README.md

 print(add(1, 2))
 🔁 7.
 Automatic Differentiation (tf.GradientTape)

-Used for computing gradients automatically.
+Used to compute gradients automatically.

-📌 Why important?
+🧠 Why it matters?

 Used in:

-training neural networks
+Neural network training
-backpropagation
+Backpropagation
-Example
+📌 Example
 x = tf.Variable(3.0)

 with tf.GradientTape() as tape: